CPAB climate thematic review

 Our goal is to understand the current state of how climate matters are captured within audit activity today to inform our future inspections and other activities, including contributing to the development of sustainability reporting and assurance standards by international standard setters.

-What we found
+What we are seeing

 Looking forward